Capturing creativity in the Copyright Applications

 This is rare at Archives NZ as most of our records are fact-based - they might provide valuable life data about a person, but they do not give much information about what a person was like.
 Many of the works in the copyright series are one of a kind and cannot be found anywhere else, despite many of them being published.

 Because these records contain such valuable information, they are of interest to a range of researchers.
-Since putting the listings on Archway we have noticed a spike in research and copying requests for these records.
+Since putting the listings on Collections search we have noticed a spike in research and copying requests for these records.

 These are some of the more entertaining copyright applications we have found.
 As you will see, some of these are very strange and others provide a unique and previously undiscovered historical record.